 Contrasting with the ancient structure and heritage of the theatre, the new Waste to Energy Plant in Roskilde, Denmark, designed by Erick van Egeraat, juts unapologetically into the city’s skyline.
 Instead of hiding the industrial and functional nature of this building, it is celebrated.

 The plant’s façade combines two layers – the first providing the required climatic barrier, allowing more freedom in the design of the second.
-Punctured by irregular holes, the weathered aluminium plates of this layer produce a rusted finish, evoking the feel of industrial sculpture rather than waste management.
+Punctured by irregular holes, the weathered aluminum plates of this layer produce a rusted finish, evoking the feel of industrial sculpture rather than waste management.

 By night, however, the structure is transformed.
 From industrial sculpture to an imposing, yet somehow poetic, light installation, the building takes on a whole new dimension as dusk descends.
 By reflecting light off the inner surface, the building glows through its perforated skin, underlining its industrial character while adding value to an otherwise purely functional construction.